adithyasudev/Gomti-Script-021/README.md

 ## Installation & Getting started
-Detailed instructions on how to install, configure, and get the project running
+Detailed instructions on how to install, configure, and get the project running:

-git clone
+- git clone
-cd Gomti-Script-021
+- cd Gomti-Script-021
-npm i
+- npm i
-npm run dev
+- npm run dev

 ## Usage